Do I need to clean my chimney if I don’t use my fireplace?

 Table of Contents

-If you’re a homeowner, you must regularly do some required maintenance activities to ensure your property is in a better condition.
-One of them is cleaning your chimney, even if you don’t use your fireplace.
+If you’re a homeowner, you must regularly do some required maintenance activities to ensure your property is in good condition.
+One is cleaning your chimney, even if you don’t use your fireplace.

 Do I need to clean my chimney if I don’t use my fireplace?
-This is one of the most common questions homeowners ask themself.
+This is one of the most common questions homeowners ask.
 The answer is YES!
-You still need to have your chimney inspected and cleaned annually, whether you use your fireplace or not.
+You still need to have your chimney inspected and cleaned annually by a reputable chimney cleaning contractor, whether you use your fireplace or not.

 Creosote and soot can accumulate over time, which may blacken your chimney.
-Additionally, animals may also seek refuge in your chimney and construct nests that obstruct the flue, allowing toxic gases to enter your house.
+Animals may seek refuge in your chimney and construct nests that obstruct the flue, allowing toxic gases to enter your house.
+And, of course, these problems all lead to the risk of chimney fires.

 How Often Should You Clean Your Chimney if You Don’t Use It?

 If you don’t use your fireplace, you should still have your chimney checked for blockages before the burning season begins.
-This will ensure everything works correctly if you need to use your fireplace.
+This will ensure everything works correctly and that you have the best possible air quality if you need to use your fireplace

 1. You Can See Soot or Measure the Layer of Creosote.